lsund/beginning-clojure/beginning-clojure/src/slides.md

 outrageous.
 And that's not what happened."

-However, after working on clojure on a while, Rich quickly realized that Clojure worth going for.
+However, after working on clojure on a while, Rich quickly realized that Clojure was the idea of his life.
 A couple of years after the initial idea, Rich made the language public domain and started traveling around talking about clojure.

 There are many things that can be attributed clojures success.
 Clojure is based on a few distinct, clear ideas which I"ll talk more about later.
 But no piece of technology will get adopted if nobody knows about it.
 I'd argue that part of clojures success is Rich Hickeys excellent public speaking skills.

 -->

 ## Haskell

-- Miranda ('85) large influence of lazy purely functional languages.
+- Miranda ('85) influences new iteration of lazy purely functional languages.

 - at FPCA '87, a commettee was formed in attempt to create a unified language.